Ramy-y/K.S.C-Web/README.txt

 After making the changes please upload to repository so the website deployer - netlify - can implement the changes to the public

+(Must use Git service to connect codes repository to netlify: Github, Gitlab, etc) (recommended to install Nodejs)

+... and thats it!

 If there are any problems with the code or questions please contact the following
 Phone: Ramy Elagan at (437)-245-8081